 11. Earn Trust

-The leadership principles that Amazon champions include earning the trust of others.
-Leaders should make efforts to listen to their coworkers and always show respect.
+An important Amazon LP is earning the trust of others.
+Leaders should make efforts to listen to their coworkers and always show respect for diverse perspectives.
 They need to admit their mistakes, showing humility in the process.
 Executives, directors, and managers must also understand that earning trust takes work, but once done, it creates unity among people working toward a common goal.

 Leaders should always be transparent with those around them.
 They don’t talk down to their employees or treat them like children.
 This honest approach leads to gaining people’s trust.
 Be direct in your conversations, but do it respectfully.
 Have an open communication policy that allows people to voice their opinions without fear of recrimination.
 Through this strategy, you’ll build strong relationships and be able to give and receive honest feedback.
 As you practice servant leadership in this manner, foster an environment full of support and encouragement so people feel comfortable and safe communicating their thoughts, feelings, beliefs, and ideas.